KenOverholt/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][image1a]![alt text][image1b]

-### Pipeline (single images)
+### Pipeline

+#### 0. Jupyter Structure

+The Jupyter Notebook (./Advanced Lane Finding.ipynb) is structured such that cells should be run in order from top to bottom.
+The first cell calibrates the camera.
+The next few cells define methods needed by the cells towards the end.
+The final two cells create and display a video.
+The next cell up creates an image and displays intermediate images created during the process.
+The next cell up is called by the video and image creation cells below it.
+It calls the cells above it which is where all the image processing is defined.

 #### 1. Provide an example of a distortion-corrected image.
+Method name: correct_distortion

-To correct a distorted image, I first read in the image with imread() from matplotlib.image.
-Next I use the undistort method from OpenCV2 passing in the distortion coefficients and camera matrix calculated from the camera calibration step above.
+To correct a distorted image, I use the undistort method from OpenCV2 passing in the distortion coefficients and camera matrix calculated from the camera calibration step above.
 Below are the original image and the undistorted image calculated from the undistort method.
 ![alt text][image2]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
+Method name: apply_thresholding

+I used a combination of color and gradient thresholds to generate a binary image.
+The cell titled "Use color transforms, gradients, etc., to create a thresholded binary image." contains this code.  abs_sobel_thresh is used to apply the sobel method in the x or y direction.  mag_thresh applied a magnitude gradient to the image.  dir_threshold applies a directional threshold.  hsl_S_select applies a threshold on the S channel of an HLS image.  hls_L_select applies a threshold on the L channel of an HLS image.  apply_thresholding combines the various threshold methods to produce one the final thresholding binary image.
 Here are examples of each thresholding method along with an image combining all of them.

 ![alt text][image3a]
 ![alt text][image3b]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.
+Method name: warp

-The code for my perspective transform includes a function called `warper()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
-The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
+The code for my perspective transform includes a function called `warp()`, which appears in the next cell of the IPython notebook.
+The `warp()` function takes as input, an image (`img`).
+Based on the image's size, it creates source (`src`) and destination (`dst`) points.
 I chose the hardcode the source and destination points in the following manner:

 ```python
 src = np.float32(